 While that might not sound like a ringing endorsement, I’d definitely stay here again if I ever return to Bariloche.

 This Bariloche hotel is in the perfect location.
 Right on the outskirts of the city center, the place was a 30-second walk to dozens of restaurants and cafes.
 But it was also quiet!

 I slept like a baby here and didn’t have a single noise complaint during my time in Bariloche, even thought I was in town during Carnival.

 The rooms aren’t fancy, but they’re large.
 The beds are seemingly brand new and comfortable as hell:

 The hot water works well.
 There’s a large lock box to ensure your valuables stay safe while you’re off enjoying tourism.

 Hotel Bariloche City is an ideal budget hotel in the city center.
 It’s not fancy, but it is clean, comfortable, and more than well-located.

-There are some other options when looking for a hotel in Bariloche, including:
+There are some other options when looking for a hotel in Bariloche, especially if you’re looking for a little more luxury, including:

 Best Hostels in Bariloche, Argentina

 I’m no hostel guy, and if we’re being frank, I wouldn’t say Bariloche is a backpacker paradise.
 It’s hard to get to and while I wouldn’t say it’s expensive, I can’t say Bariloche is a cheap spot, either.